 Reed Richards/Mr. Fantastic

 This is the one that probably made your theater scream with joy.
-Reed Richards is the leader of the, Marvel’s first superhero team.
+Reed Richards is the leader of the Fantastic Four, Marvel’s first superhero team.
 The supersmart scientist can stretch his body into pretty much any shape.

-He’s played here by John Krasinski (of called to be cast in the role for years.
-Unsurprisingly, Krasinski is pretty much perfect as Reed, infusing the character with the right mixture of gravitas and warmth.and fame), an actor whom fans have
+He’s played here by John Krasinski (of The Office and A Quiet Place fame), an actor whom fans have called to be cast in the role for years.
+Unsurprisingly, Krasinski is pretty much perfect as Reed, infusing the character with the right mixture of gravitas and warmth.

 Ol’ Stretcho kindly explains the danger of Wanda’s multiversal madness causing an incursion — an apocalyptic event that occurs when one multiversal reality crashes into another.
 And then he encounters Wanda.